Azure/bellhop/docs/README.md

 ### Steps to update the Scaler Function when adding custom scaler modules:
 - Run `updateScaler.ps1` from project root

-The update script will ask user for a Resource Group name, and then zip deploy the updates to the Scaler function deployed in the given resource group.
+The update script will ask the user for a Resource Group name, and then zip deploy the updates to the Scaler function deployed in the given resource group.

 Example:
 ```